We're on Instagram. Follow @rifleconfigurator

 The single biggest difference is how the selector controls the reset system.
 On the Disruptor, the forced-reset mechanism is always in the fire-control path, which is what produces its gritty semi-auto break.
 On the LAT, moving the selector to standard semi completely disables the assisted reset and the out-of-battery safety, leaving a clean, single-stage 3-3.5 lb break with no forced-reset drag.
 Flip to the third position and the forced reset comes alive.

 The rest of the upgrades follow from that match-grade intent.
-The LAT uses 17-4 stainless steel on its wear surfaces where the Disruptor uses tool steel, and it wears a flat trigger bow that competition shooters prefer over the Disruptor's curved bow.
+The LAT uses 17-4 stainless steel on its wear surfaces where the Disruptor uses tool steel.
 Both triggers ship as drop-in cassettes with anti-walk pins included, both use mil-spec pins, and both were validated past 6,000 rounds under a course of fire derived from the USMC M27 IAR evaluation criteria.
 The LAT is the refinement; the Disruptor is the value pick.

 The Triggered Company Disruptor forced reset trigger cassette with curved trigger bow, anti-walk pins, and 3-position selector

-The Disruptor cassette uses a curved bow and ships with anti-walk pins and a 3-position selector; the LAT keeps the drop-in format but switches to a flat bow and 17-4 stainless internals (Credit: triggeredcompany.com)
+The Disruptor cassette ships with anti-walk pins and a 3-position selector; the LAT keeps the drop-in format but upgrades to 17-4 stainless internals (Credit: triggeredcompany.com)

 FeatureLATDisruptor